HowDoIGitHelp/autoslides-pandocfilter/README.md

 - `none`: overrides the default, and matches no sentence.
 - `1`,`2`, `3` ...: matches the first, second, third or nth sentence

-You can include multiple predicates and they will be combined through disjunction.
+You can include multiple predicates.
+These predicates will be combined through disjunction.

 ``` yaml
 keptSentences: